 Depending on your flight schedule, there are several options to get to the airport, and I will help you find the best option.

 We will be visiting two different cities, making several transfers by public transportation.
 This will require you to carry your luggage through some crowded areas and streets.
 Packing light and being physicially able to transport your own luggage is important.

 Korea is a tiny country with a lot of people.
 It may feel as if there is always too many people and not enough space.
 In Asia, there is no such thing as "personal space" and if you are one of those who are seeking peace and quiet when traveling, this may not be the right destination for you.
 If you are open to experience the lively hustle and bustle of Korea however, you are in for a treat.

 Korea is a mountainous country, and there are a lot of hills, steps, and walking in Korea.
 Most noteworthy sites are in the mountains and require some moderate uphill walking.
 While public transportation and taxis are awesome there, you will experience a lot more walking than at home.
-If walking in New York City is a difficulty level 4 (since it's mostly flat), walking in Korea would be a difficulty level of 8 with all the hills and inclines.
+Wear comfortable shoes all the time.

 If you are interested in extending your stay in Korea or visit other countries nearby like Japan or China, let me know in advance and I will be happy to provide some insight to make it as smooth as possible.

 Two More Payments of $875 (shared) or $1,125 (single)